sarah-eiger/playlists/README.md

 ### Header Module

 Also listens to the store's user value in order to render a 'logout' button conditionally if a user is logged in.
-Also connects to our 'logout' function in the auth.service if this button is clicked.
+Also connects to our logout() function in the auth.service if this button is clicked.

 ### Footer Module, Homepage Module